Welcome to the world of “stick and poke” tattooing — that is, tattooing without a machine, and usually without any training

 However, stick and poke tattooing isn’t nearly as complicated as the industry makes it out to be.
 Hand poking is like pontillism, you are doing a point, and another point, and another point (…) until you finally end with a small tattoo.
 It’s really difficult to make something big and terrible, you would need multiple day long sessions.

 There are multiple reasons why people get stick and poke tattoos, and if you think young rebels and grownups will stop practicing DIY tattooing just because there are some other people preaching stick and poke abstinence you are out of your mind.
-Stick and poke tattoo is as old as time itself.
+Stick and poke tattoo is as old as time itself, and if someone wants to do a stick and poke themselves they’re gonna do it regardless.

 As a harm reduction approach, the stick and poke tattoo kit was invented, aiming to make home tattooing as safe as it can possibly be.
+A resource that tries to help those who are gonna tattoo themselves be safer about it.
 Without this kit, many people would be taking even bigger risks and tattooing with worse materials.

 The real risk a lot of people get confused about tattoo kits is that there are a lot of machine kits that come with a machine and ink for you to really mess up, and have a permanent large bad tattoo.
 Tattooing with a machine is difficult and dangerous.
 Getting a self-made machine tattoo is one of the dumbest things you can do.